 Acupuncture is a gentle and natural method to help you prepare for your labour and delivery.
 By stimulating specific acupuncture points, we can encourage your body to release prostaglandins and oxytocin, which soften and ripen the cervix and trigger contractions.
 Additionally, acupuncture helps to relax your muscles and tendons, and reduces any stress and anxiety you may be feeling in preparation for labour.
 Research suggests that acupuncture may decrease the likelihood of going past the estimated delivery date, shorten labour duration, and minimise the need for a medically induced birth.

 Many women whose babies are breech are very keen to explore alternative methods to External Cephalic Version and possible C-section.
-In addition to acupuncture, I offer specialist treatments using moxibustion, a gentle technique involving the application of heat therapy to specific acupuncture points using herbal moxa rolls.
-I will then train and support you to perform moxibustion at home using natural smokeless moxa.
 Many of my patients are referred to me from their NHS midwife.
-The British Journal of Midwifery supports the use of moxibustion as a gentle and low-risk way to increase foetal movement.

 I think I have hyperemesis (severe morning sickness).
 Could acupuncture help me?